Theme

 Hugging Face model listing

-The public reference point is a Hugging Face model page with usage notes, model-card details, and related release materials from Cohere Labs.
+Public materials are available through a Hugging Face model page with usage notes, model-card details, and related release materials from Cohere Labs.

 Why it matters